VrajPatelK/Compiler-For-Calculator-Program/README.md

 * Karan Patwa (IT122 - 20ITUON123)

 ### Guided By
-Prof. Nilamba Vala
+* Prof. Nilamba Vala<br>
-Department of Information Technology
+* Department of Information Technology

 ### Certificate
-This project report titled "Compiler for Calculator Program" is a bona fide report of the work carried out by the above-mentioned students under the guidance and supervision of Prof. Nilamba Vala, Department of Information Technology, Faculty of Technology, Dharmsinh Desai University, Nadiad.
+* This project report titled "Compiler for Calculator Program" is a bona fide report of the work carried out by the above-mentioned students under the guidance and supervision of Prof. Nilamba Vala, Department of Information Technology, Faculty of Technology, Dharmsinh Desai University, Nadiad.

-This certificate is awarded to acknowledge their hard work, dedication, and commitment to excellence in their academic pursuits.
+* This certificate is awarded to acknowledge their hard work, dedication, and commitment to excellence in their academic pursuits.

 ##### Signed and Awarded By:
-Prof. Nilamba Vala (Lab In Charge)
+* Prof. Nilamba Vala (Lab In Charge) <br>
-Department Of Information Technology, Faculty Of Technology, Dharmsinh Desai University, Nadiad
+* Department Of Information Technology, Faculty Of Technology <br>
+* Dharmsinh Desai University, Nadiad

 ##### Date: 16/03/2023

-##### Prof. (Dr.) V.K.
+Prof. (Dr.) V.K.
 Dabhi,
-##### Head, Department of Information Technology, Faculty of Technology,
-##### Dharmsinh Desai University, Nadiad
+Head, Department of Information Technology, Faculty of Technology, Dharmsinh Desai University, Nadiad